SergioRuyDev/AgendaLive/README.md

-# AgendaLive
+# ScheduleLive
-Api Rest de agendamento de Lives do YouTube.
+Api Rest

 ## Description of Project

-RESTful API for a Employee list web application.
+RESTful API for schedule live from Youtube.

 ## Functionalities